-After the preliminary Rounds, Teams will be ranked based on a) the number of wins, followed by b) the number of ties, followed by c) point differential.
-Thus, all teams with three wins will rank ahead of all teams with two wins.
-All teams with two wins will rank ahead of all teams with one win.
+After the 4 Competition Rounds, Teams will be ranked based on a) the number of wins, followed by b) the number of ties, followed by c) the total number of Judges voting for the team, and finally d) the Total Differential Points.
+Thus, all teams with four wins will rank ahead of all teams with three wins.
+All teams with three wins will rank ahead of all teams with two wins.
 Within rankings, a team with more ties ranks above a team with fewer ties.
-Finally, for teams with the same number of wins and ties, a team with a higher point differential would rank above a team with a lower point differential.
+Finally, for teams with the same number of wins and ties, a team with a higher number of Judges voting for them will be declared the winner.
+If a tie remains, then the Team with a higher point differential would rank above a team with a lower point differential.

 Point differentials: Point differentials are the margin of victory or loss.
 A point differential for each match is determined by taking the team's total points and subtracting the other team's total.
 Note that point differentials will be negative in the case of a loss.
-At the end of the morning competition the point differential for a team is simply the sum of the point differentials for that team in each of its three morning matches.
+At the end of the 4 competition Rounds the point differential for a team is simply the sum of the point differentials for that team in each of its 4 matches.

-If a tie still remains, then the teams will advance based on point totals for all three rounds (out of 120 possible).
+If a tie still remains, then the teams will advance based on point totals for all four rounds.
 In the event that even further delineation is necessary, the team whose lowest total score for any of the three morning rounds is higher than the other team's lowest total score for any of the three morning rounds will advance.
 If the teams are still tied, the team with the higher scores based solely on its own presentations (not commentary to the other team) will advance.
-Lastly, the team with the highest number of judges picking them as the winner will be declared the winner.